dofloinn/Fallout4thYear/1_Image Processing/Exam Prep.md

 ### <mark style="background: #C900FFA6;">Showing Images</mark>

-Showing images on the screen can be achieved using OpenCV or MatPlotLib...
+Showing images on the screen can be achieved using OpenCV or MatPlotLib.

 ```python
 OpenCV : cv2.imshow("image", I)